epsilon537/boxlambda/_drafts/dfx.markdown

 2. Forward the BoxLambda serial port input data to the J1B core UART input register.
 3. Forward J1B core UART output data to the BoxLambda serial port.

-In this way, the SwapForth REPL running on the J1B core is presented to the user on the serial port terminal.
+This way, the SwapForth REPL running on the J1B core is presented to the user on the serial port terminal.

 See section [Try It Yourself](#try-it-yourself) below for instructions for building and running the j1b_test on Verilator and/or the Arty A7.